aplteam/Cider/docs/Cider-User-Guide.md

 ...
 ```

-This shows that the package `APLGit2` requests older versions of `APLTreeUtils2`, `FilesAndDirs`, and `CommTools` than Cider would eventually use, information that is not easily available by other means.
+This shows that the package `APLGit2` requests older versions of `APLTreeUtils2`, `FilesAndDirs` and `CommTools` than Cider would eventually use, information that is not easily available by other means.

 ### ListNuGetDependencies